LeandroCaniglia/Writings/Hybrid Compilation.md

 Final words
 --

 As always, the code presented here is just a sketch of the actual code, which might end up being a bit more complex (but not too much!).
 Also there are lots of details in my description for which I haven't included any code at all.
 The reason is two folded.
-Firstly because my goal is to give you a roadmap rather the finished code.
-Secondly, because I don't want to capture or the fun just for myself.
+Firstly, my goal is to provide a roadmap rather loadable code.
+Secondly, I don't want to capture all the fun just for myself.